DenisBuserski/spring-redis-demo/README.md

-# Spring application for Redis
+# Spring application with Redis

 To start the application you need Redis and MySQL.
 Execute the below commands and start the application:
 ```